,

 Directly east of the mill and behind some trees are discards from Bill’s stone carving endeavors.
 He seemed to enjoy working stone, and his ranch has much more blockwork.

-If you are interested in more about the history of Bill Keys, you should strongly consider a ranger-guided tour of Keys Ranch.
+If you are interested in learning more about Bill Keys's history, you should strongly consider a ranger-guided tour of Keys Ranch.
 Tours are often only available on a seasonal basis and typically cost a small fee.
-Keys Ranch and the surrounding area are otherwise completely off-limits to all public entry to protect the ranch from vandalism.
+To protect the ranch from vandalism, Keys Ranch and the surrounding area are otherwise completely off-limits to all public entry.
+As always, please leave everything you find in place.
+It is illegal to remove anything from a National Park.

 Directions

-• Hike: Easy hike, 1.6 miles Out and back, 60 ft gain round trip.
-30 minutes.
+• Hike: Easy 1.6 miles out and back, 63 ft gain round trip.
+30 minutes

 The trail follows the old road to the mill northeast, just past the restroom in the dirt parking lot.
 Head northeast towards the windmill.
 Off to the left are the pink cinder block ruins of the Ohlsone house, an early desert homestead, of which not much remains.
 A 1920s Dodge truck is nearby.